valyndsilva/valyndsilva/README.md

 - 💬  Ask me about React or any tech-related stuff.
 - 🤝 I’m looking to collaborate on different projects.
 - 🏆 Goal: Make a difference.
-- ⚡ Motto: Keep striving for progress, not perfection
+- ⚡ Motto: Keep striving for progress, not perfection.
 - 😄 Fun fact: I love to play the ukulele!

 ## 🛠 Tech Stack